KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/more/connect.rst

 .. cssclass:: admonition-special-thanks

-    | Shoutout to the whole BakeMaster Discord squad (even considering that it's relatively small).
+    | Shoutout to the whole BakeMaster Discord squad (even considering it's relatively small).
     | Each of you lifts my spirit and soul to continue development!
-    | BakeMaster is BakeMaster thanks to you!
+    | BakeMaster is BakeMaster, thanks to you!
     | 🤩

 .. cssclass:: admonition-special-thanks